 Ardmore Open Farm & Mini Zoo

 Stradbally is a lovely and most unusually shaped cove, which is great for swimming, sunbathing and playing.
 Protected by cliffs on either side Stradbally is well sheltered and when the tide is out there being a wide and long expanse of soft sand.
 This is an ideal place for families as, along with the wide-open spaces, there are pools for kids to play in and rocks for parents to rest beside.
 There is also a river which runs along the left-hand side into the sea.
 The water here is clear for swimming with the bottom mainly sandy.
 Over to the left there is a rocky area underfoot when the tide is out.
 There is a smallish, sandy car park which can fill up quickly in the summer.
-The beach looks accessible for wheelchairs with a push (literally) and is ok for buggies.
 There is also a solitary picnic table in the car park.

 The Copper Coast UNESCO Global Geopark and Visitor Centre is located between Tramore and Dungarvan in County Waterford.
 It extends between Fenor in the east to Stradbally in the west and up to Dunhill in the north.
 The area was declared a European Geopark in 2001.The Copper Coast gets its name from the 19th Century copper mines that lie at its heart.
 It comprises some 25 kilometres of spectacular coastline consisting of scalloped beaches and coves buttressed and enclosed by rocky headlands.
 Oceans, volcanoes, deserts and ice sheets all combined to create the rocks, which provide the physical foundation of the natural and cultural landscapes of the Copper Coast.